Is Soap Washing Away Our Skin’s Microbiome?

 Osmia Black Clay Facial Soap

 Featuring Australian black clay and Dead Sea mud, this facial soap is designed to balance, tone, and condition.
-Balanced with deeply nourishing sweet almond, avocado, and jojoba oils, your skin will feel dewy soft after each use.
+Balanced with deeply nourishing sweet almond, avocado, and jojoba oils, your skin will feel dewy and soft after each use.
 Scented with lemon, cedarwood, bergamot, and balsam.

 Related on Ethos: